Realmzer/PsychSwitcher/README.md

 ## Switchers

 Make sure that you are using the correct versions.
 Because if you don't it could break other versions.
-For Psych Engine 0.6.3 use fnf063fix.bat and for Psych Engine 0.7.3 use fnf073fix.bat.
+- Windows: For Psych Engine 0.6.3 use fnf063fix.bat and for Psych Engine 0.7.3 use fnf073fix.bat.
+- Unix (Mac and Linux): For Psych Engine 0.6.3 use fnf063fix.sh and for Psych Engine 0.7.3 use fnf073fix.sh;